Vasilisalook/vasilisalook.github.io/_posts/2023-05-17-comparing-two-papers.md

 tags: [research methods, research design, critical review]
 ---

-## Comparing two papers in a Computing field

  ![Comparison](/assets/images/banners/compare.jpg)<br>

 In this post, I aim to compare two papers in the field of Computing to assess my proficiency